Steel Panther: All You Can Eat (2014–2015)

-Lower the Bar and Heavy Metal Rules (2016–present)
+Lower the Bar and Heavy Metal Rules (2016–2021)

 Steel Panther's acoustic album Live from Lexxi's Mom's Garage became available for pre-order on January 7, 2016, with the new song "That's When You Came In" preceding the album's release on February 26.
 The band went on the Adult Swim call-in show FishCenter Live to promote the album on January 22, 2016.

 In September of the same year, Steel Panther released a cover of Cheap Trick's "She's Tight" with the announcement that their fourth studio album Lower the Bar would be released on March 24, 2017.
 Robin Zander and Bobbie Brown made cameo appearances in the music video for "She's Tight".

 Their fifth album Heavy Metal Rules was announced in July 2019, and scheduled for a September 27, 2019 release.
 The music video for the first single from the album, "All I Wanna Do Is Fuck (Myself Tonight)", debuted on July 8, 2019.
 The second single titled, "Always Gonna Be a Ho", was released on August 9, 2019.
 The third single "Gods of Pussy" was released on September 6, 2019.
 Music videos for the title track, Fuck Everybody, and Let's Get High Tonight were also released on the band's YouTube channel though were not released as singles.
 In December 2020, they released "Fuck 2020" as a non-album single and music video.
 The song is an alternative version of "Fuck Everybody" from Heavy Metal Rules with new lyrics reflecting the COVID-19 pandemic.
-In March 2021, they released covers of the Van Halen classics "Beautiful Girls" and "D.O.A." as a non-album single.
+In March 2021, they released covers of the Van Halen classics "Beautiful Girls" and "D.O.A." as non-album singles.
 A video was released for the songs where they are in a video meeting setup reminiscent of Zoom.